TungNgSon/angular-springboot-ecommerce/README.md

 # Angular-Spring Boot Ecommerce
 **Note:** This project focuses on Spring Security implementation and Stripe integration and does not include a focus on the UI.
+> ✅ **This repository is originally forked from [`sinnedpenguin/angular-springboot-ecommerce`](https://github.com/sinnedpenguin/angular-springboot-ecommerce).**
+> ✨ **I have added additional features including real-time event handling via WebSocket and a scheduled job to periodically scan the database.**
 ## Getting Started

 ### Prerequisites